awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-application-documents.md

 ```
 name: RunConfig_UpdateWindows
-description: 'This document will install all available Windows updates and execute a config script.
+description: 'This document will install all available Windows updates and run a config script.
 It will then validate the changes before an AMI is created.
 Then after AMI creation, it will test all the changes.'
 schemaVersion: 1.0
 phases:
   -